 Liver transplantation was first performed in British Columbia in 1989.
 At present, about 60 to 70 adults undergo liver transplantation annually in B.C.

 - You must be a BC resident with a Personal Care Card Number

-- You must be referred by your specialist or family physician to the Liver Transplant Team at Vancouver General Hospital, in Vancouver
+- You must be referred by your specialist to the Liver Transplant Team at Vancouver General Hospital, in Vancouver

 Although transplantation is considered an established form of treatment for end-stage organ failure, it is not suitable for everyone, so every potential transplant patient must be carefully assessed.
 The assessment phase starts when your specialist or family doctor refers you to the transplant team.
 Each referring specialist in BC has a copy of the Referral Guidelines for Liver Transplantation.

 During the assessment, you will have several tests and be interviewed by various team members to determine whether transplantation is the best treatment option for you.
 The tests may include:

 - blood work